-Kid Rock Claims Michigan Senate Bid Is 'Not A Hoax'
+Kid Rock Says Michigan Senate Bid Is 'Not A Hoax'

 I know we both share a love of music.
 I concede he's better at playing guitar and I'll keep doing what I do best: fighting for Michigan. https://t.co/CUaGqPu7AB— Debbie Stabenow (@stabenow) July 12, 2017

-Her campaign tried to capitalize on the spectacle by blasting out a fundraising e-mail.
+Her campaign tried to capitalize on the spectacle by blasting out a fundraising email.

 The subject line is: "Kid Rock... for Senate?"